apache/druid/docs/development/extensions-core/kinesis-ingestion.md

   - ensure that scalability and replication requirements are maintained.

-To use the Kinesis indexing service load the `druid-kinesis-indexing-service` core Apache Druid extension (see [Including Extensions](../../development/extensions.md#loading-extensions)).
+To use the Kinesis indexing service, load the `druid-kinesis-indexing-service` core Apache Druid extension (see [Including Extensions](../../development/extensions.md#loading-extensions)).

 > Before you deploy the Kinesis extension to production, read the [Kinesis known issues](#kinesis-known-issues).